nicsuzor/wikijuris/ausip/breach-of-confidence.markdown

 [^AUTOREPLACEDGeevDayENDREPLACE]: Gee v Day

-Information can be disclosed if recipient is under an obligation of confidence.[^AUTOREPLACEDNDAENDREPLACE]
+Information can be disclosed if recipient is under an obligation of confidence (usually a Non-Disclosure Agreement or NDA).

-[^AUTOREPLACEDNDAENDREPLACE]: NDA

 <div markdown="block" class="box  case">
 ##### _Ansell Rubber Co v Allied Rubber Industries_ [1967] VR 37